 Thanks a lot for reading – and please share the article with your friends.
 Let’s spread the news about Taiwan’s beauty!

 Big thanks go to photographers who cooperated with me on this post.
 I used their photos since they had a better picture of the same place.

 Picture of Qingshui Cliffs: by Jeff Chao, guide from Taiwan Vista Tour.

-Picture of Taiwanese food is from Chia Cheng Su, food photographer who runs Facebook The Beauty of Taiwan.
+Picture of Taiwanese food: by Chia Cheng Su, food photographer who runs Facebook The Beauty of Taiwan.